Setup in VS Code with Copilot

 Not for use with personal data

-The following configuration can be used at either a project-level or a user-settings-level (across all projects).
+The configuration can be used at either a project-level or a user-settings-level (across all projects).
 For project-level configuration, create a .vscode/mcp.json file in your workspace.
 For a user-settings-level configuration, add an MCP server to your existing user configuration file.
+For more information, see the VS Code MCP documentation.

 {